MalekD5/MalekD5/README.md

 </div>

 - Software Engineer
-- Agentic Spec Driven Development
-- Exploring the world of FinTech
+- Exploring the world of FinTech & Agentic Coding

 ---